Help shape the use of genomic information in adult population healthcare

 Can I take breaks?
 Yes.
 Your answers are saved as you go.
 Use the same device and browser to continue where you left off.

 Is there a deadline?
 Yes.
-The deadline is XXX.
+The deadline is 5 January 2026.

 Can I change my mind?
 Yes.
 You can stop taking part at any time without giving a reason.
 Email genomicengagement@randeurope.org if you want to withdraw.